pulzze/autoflow-documentation/docs/ids/action-string-starts-with/description.md

-The This Action returns true or false if string starts with any of the 'prefix' given.
+This Action returns true or false if string starts with any of the 'prefix' given.

 <br/>